mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 #### Telemetry-Enabled Active Users vs. TEDAU Metric

 The distinction between an individual server's Telemetry-Enabled Active Users and the TEDAU metric is important to note.
 Telemetry-Enabled Active Users are the collection of users hosted by a telemetry-enabled production server, that have visited the Mattermost site in the last 24 hours.
-The TEDAU metric is the rolling 7-day average sum of these users across all servers
+The TEDAU metric is the rolling 7-day average sum of these users across all servers.

+## Monthly Active Users

+**Monthly Active Users (MAU)** are users that have performed an event on or within 30 days of a given date.
+User events are triggered when a user interacts with the Mattermost platform from their desktop or mobile device.
+After a user performs an event, that user will remain in MAU for 30 days.
+After that time the user will fall out of MAU and be classified as "Disengaged".

+### MAU Engagement Lifecycle Segments

+Monthly active users are classified into **engagement lifecycle segments**.
+There are 5 engagement lifecycle segments: Persisted, First-Time Active, Reengaged, Newly Disengaged, and Disengaged.
+Each segment is derived from a user's event timeline.
+Each Engagement Lifecycle Segment is defined as follows:

+* **First-Time Active**: The first time a user performs an event on the Mattermost platform and is classified as a Monthly Active User.
+* **Reengaged**: A user performs an event for the first time after >= 31 days of inactivity on the Mattermost platform.
+* **Persisted**: A user that performed an event in the last 30 days that does not fall into "First-Time Active" or "Reengaged" MAU Engagement Lifecyle Segments.
+* **Newly Disgengaged**: A user, that was previously in MAU, that has not performed an event within 30 days of their last event.
+A user is only "Newly Disengaged" on the 31st day of inactivity.
+* **Disengaged**: A user, that was previously in MAU, that has not performed an event > 31 days of their last event.
+A "Newly Disengaged" user becomes "Disengaged" on their 32nd+ day of inactivity.

+### MAU Considerations

+#### MAU Events

+Currently, only a subset of possible events, dubbed "whitelist" events, count towards MAU.

 ## Trials